Take advantage of low fees and competitive exchange rates when sending money to Malaysia.

 - Customer service.
 Does the company offer 24/7 customer support if you ever have a question or concern?

 Foreign exchange rates explainedWhen making a money transfer, you might start wondering what exactly is an exchange rate?
 To put it simply, exchange rate is the way international businesses and banks convert one currency into another.
 When a country’s currency is strong, it will yield more money when exchanging it in a country with a weak currency.
-In February 2018, the US dollar was worth approximately 3.93 Malaysian ringgit.
 Every country’s exchange rate is flexible and impacted by the global market, so checking the rates daily will help you get a better idea of what to expect when making a transfer to someone in Malayasia.

 Options for sending money to Malaysia from America